Bad Postcards from the edge – Here’s what’s hitting mailboxes this week

 (Get a card in the mail?
 Send me a copy and keep those cards rolling in!)

-One thought on “Bad Postcards from the edge – Here’s what’s hitting mailboxes this week”
+4 thoughts on “Bad Postcards from the edge – Here’s what’s hitting mailboxes this week”

 Branding challenged.
 Love the dark photo of the guy looking like a villain from a batman movie.
 Mwahaha.